NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Convolutional Neural Networks/Week 3.md

 You use a CovNet and sliding window to detect the image and find the item or object.

 **Sliding Window**
-They slow since they do not scale
+They slow since they do not scale, but slides across to find the object

+#### Sliding Window Convolution Network Implementation
+You do a series of reductions in regions and that somehow leads to the same effect as sliding window